ksharpe-byte/clinical-trial-trends/README.md

 - Code Institute's LMS for clarification on thematic analysis and how it should be approached.
 - [Tableau Forum](https://community.tableau.com/s/question/0D54T00000C69PXSAZ/calculating-skewness-and-kurtosis-for-a-distribution-in-tableau-as-formula) to improve my understanding in calculating Skewness in Tableau for visualisations.
 - [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) to help me format my README.md file.
+- [HTMLcolourcodes](https://htmlcolorcodes.com/color-picker/) to assist in finding complementary colours when selecting my the colour palettes.

 ### Content